Curvature tensor of smoothable Alexandrov spaces: Formulations

 We denote by $\Al^m$ the class of $m$-dimensional Alexandrov's spaces with curvature $\ge -1$.

-Suppose $A_n, A\in \Al^m$ and $A_n\GHto A$.
+Suppose $A,A_1,A_2,\dots{} \in \Al^m$ and $A_n\GHto A$.
 That is, $A_n$ converges to $A$ in the sense of Gromov--Hausdorff; since $A\in \Al^m$, we have no collapse.
-Denote by $a_n\:A_n\to A$ the Hausdorff approximations.
+Denote by $a_n\:A_n\to A$ the corresponding Hausdorff approximations.
 If $A$ is compact, then by Perelman's stability theorem \cite{PerStab,KapStab} we can (and will) assume that $a_n$ is a homeomorphism for every sufficiently large $n$.
 In the case of noncompact limit, we assume that for any $R$, the restriction of $a_n$ to an $R$-neighborhood of the marked point is a homeomorphism to its image for every sufficiently large $n$.

-We say that $A\in \Al^m$ is \emph{smoothable} if it can be presented as a Gromov--Hausdorff limit of a non-collapsing sequence of Riemannian manifolds $M_n$ with $\sec M_n\ge-1$.
+We say that $A\in \Al^m$ is \emph{smoothable} if it can be presented as a Gromov--Hausdorff limit of a non-collapsing sequence of Riemannian manifolds $M_n$ with $\sec M_n\ge-1$; here $\sec$ stands for sectional curvature.
 Given a smoothable Alexandrov space $A$, a sequence of complete Riemannian manifolds $M_n$ as above together with a sequence of approximations $a_n\:M_n\to A$ will be called \emph{smoothing} of $A$ (briefly, $M_n\smooths{} A$, or $M_n\smooths{a_n} A$).
-By Perelman's stability theorem any smoothable Alexandrov space is a topological manifold without boundary.
+By Perelman's stability theorem, any smoothable Alexandrov space is a topological manifold without boundary.